TOURNAMENT RULES & REGULATIONS

 a) MINOR.
 2 minutes stop time - MAJOR.
 5 minutes stop time - MISCONDUCT.
 10 minutes running time

 7) All other referees' decisions will be governed by C.A.H.A. rules.

 Group Standing in Round Robin Play (First 3 games)

 1) Each group will play a point series: 2 for a win, 1 for a tie.

 2) In the event of two teams being tied in the standings within a Division, the tie shall be broken in the following manner:

 a) The result of head-to-head competition between the teams;

-b) Total goals scored by the teams in round robin play;
+b) Least goals against by the teams in round robin play;

 c) Goal differential in round robin play;

 3) In the event of more than two teams being tied in the standings within a Division, the tie shall be broken in the following manner: